-Be sure to open some of the many stainless-steel-and-glass drawers (they close themselves).
+Be sure to check out the new Indigenous video content and Gordon Syron's powerful Invasion paintings in the Yura Nura section.
 In the forecourt, check out the disarming Edge of Trees sculpture by Janet Laurence and Fiona Foley.
 There’s a cool cafe-bar, too.